 This domaine is situated in Gevrey-Chambertin, in the beautiful hamlet of Saint Philibert.
 Gevrey-Chambertin, Fixin, Marsannay and Côte de Nuits village are specialities of Jérome.
 Production is tiny and quantities limited.

 The charming Jerome arrived here from the Loire valley in the 1980's and has since forged himself an enviable reputation.
 We were recommended to him by his friend Olivier Lamy and are grateful for the introduction.
 His trio of Gevrey Chambertin wines are some of the best we have ever tasted.
 However, do not overlook his tiny production of Marsannay and Fixin.
-They are both revelantions, whilst his every day Pinot is a wonderful expression of the grape.
+They are both revelations, whilst his every day Pinot is a wonderful expression of the grape.
 So silky, so fruit-driven, so fine.
 He is capturing the style that is in demand at the moment.
 Purity and elegance is the current desired style.
 Both are in abundance at this address.
 You could easily pay three times more for these wines in the current Burgundy merry-go-round.
 It’s important to find quality and value.
-That is all here but get in now and stay on the allocation list as this address will be harder to get into as the years go by.
+That is all here, but get in now and stay on the allocation list as this address will be harder to get into as the years go by.
 At dinner with Jérome he made it perfectly clear to me that he is a happy man.
-He is being recognised for his stunning wines and has rejected all offers to produce more wine so his level of production is destined to stay at just 20,000 bottles per year.
+He is being recognised for his stunning wines.
 His prices are fair, his wines magical so enjoy this offer now while you can.

 Anyone who meets Jérome is instantly attracted to his love of Burgundy.
 He is now seen as one of the leading lights in the region when it comes to the Aligoté grape.
 The Aligoté wines here are serious.
 Incredible elegance, finesse and a real quality that is not often seen.
 He has championed the grape variety and the results are wonderful.
 They really are worth buying.
 They combine a freshness on the nose with richness in the mouth which is very seductive.
 With friends, he has purchased parcels and rented parcels.
 From his humble cellar, one can see that this is an enthusiast which magic in his fingers.
 Humble, unassuming and dedicated to producing great wines.
 His small winery is at his home and his goal is terroir transparency.
 Viticulture is organic for 70% of the vineyards and sustainable for 30% with no pesticides and all vines are ploughed.
 All wines are aged in oak barrels; 12 months for whites and 18 to 24 months for reds.